Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 And the conductivity of the terrain.

-So in some terrain it's rock, it's granite, it's not very conductive, you know, and in some areas you're near the coast and it's more conductive.
+So in some terrain, it's rock, it's granite, it's not very conductive, you know, and some areas you're near the coast, and it's more conductive.

 Right.

-And it seems like an enemy of the United States, and I forgot the name of the report, but there was an EMP report a few years ago that predicted a very high percentage of a die off within, I don't know, eighteen months or so following an EMP attack over the continental United States.
+And it seems like an enemy of the United States, and I forgot the name of the report, but there was an EMP report a few years ago that predicted a very high percentage of a die-off within, I don't know, 18 months or so, following an EMP attack over the Continental.

-In fact, in Trump's first administration, he had a focus, he had an executive order 1368, 865, 13865 that really assigned all the different departments, Department of Energy, Department of Defense, you know, actions to go address these threats.
+first administration he had a focus he had an executive order 13 680 oh 865, 13865, that really assigned all the different departments, Department of Energy, Department of Defense, you know, actions to go address these threats.

 Right.

-And that executive order is still active, but it's never really got acted on in the Biden administration.
+And that, then, and that, that executive order is still active, but it never really got acted on in the Biden administration.

 So I think that report I brought it up is called the Commission, or it's from the Commission to Assess the Threat to the United States from electromagnetic pulse attack.